Fractional Topology in Interacting 1D Superconductors: The Kitaev wire at criticality

 with $a\partial_{j}f_{j} = f_{j+1} - f_{j}$ and $a$ the short-distance cut-off (i.e. the lattice spacing).
-The continuum limit for the $A$ and $B$ fields is defined as $\gamma_{A/B}\left(x = ja\right) = \frac{\gamma^{A/B}_{j}}{\sqrt{a}}$, such that for $a\longrightarrow 0$ the Hamiltonian becomes
+The continuum limit for the $A$ and $B$ fields is defined as $\gamma_{A/B}\left(x = ja\right) = \frac{\gamma_{A/B,j}}{\sqrt{a}}$, such that for $a\longrightarrow 0$ the Hamiltonian becomes

-We now introduce two \emph{chiral} Majorana modes $\gamma^{R}_{j}$ and $\gamma^{L}_{j}$ \cite{Herviou_2016}, defined by the relations
+We now introduce two \emph{chiral} Majorana modes $\gamma_{R,j}$ and $\gamma_{L,j}$ \cite{Herviou_2016}, defined by the relations

-Before proceeding, the reader will rightly ask for justification why it is appropriate to call these modes \emph{chiral}.
-In the Nambu-basis representation of \eqref{Ham_c} and close to $\delta\mu = 0$, the Fermi momentum is found to be $k_{F} \approx 0$.
+Before proceeding, a justification for why it is appropriate to call these modes \emph{chiral} is in order.
+Close to $\delta\mu = 0$, the Fermi momentum is found to be $k_{F} \approx 0$.
 We can then write down the single-particle Hamiltonian $\mathcal{H}_{k}$ around this value introducing Pauli matrices such that